Development Environment Installation

 • Use another method to assign the value

-• Assign the value directly once the class is instantiated
+• Assign the value directly after the class is instantiated

-In our example, we will use passing the value to the constructor.
+In our example, we’ll use the option of passing the value to the constructor.

-For the example, I will create another variable for fuel consumption per kilometer.
+For the example, I’ll create another variable that holds the fuel consumption per kilometer.

-This will allow us to create another method that will return the total consumption for a certain number of kilometers.
+This allows us to create another method that returns the total consumption over a certain number of kilometers.

 The Importance of Variable Names

-It's important to take a moment here, since this is something junior programmers usually overlook: the name of properties/variables and methods.
+It's important to highlight this, as it's something that junior programmers often overlook: the names of properties/variables and methods.

 It's important that both properties and methods have self-explanatory names.
-By this, I mean if you name a property "VelocidadMaxima" (MaximumSpeed), anyone reading the code later knows that this property contains the maximum speed.
-On the other hand, if you name a variable "xmx", no one will understand what that property does.
+What do I mean by this?
+If we name a property "VelocidadMaxima" (maximum speed), everyone who reads the code later knows that this property holds the maximum speed.
+However, if we call it “xmx,” no one will understand what that property is for.

 4.3 - Comments

-Comments are blocks of text added manually to explain what the code is doing.
-If any part of your code is complex or confusing, you will need to add some.
-However, as I mentioned a moment ago, ideally, each variable, property, and method should have a clear, meaningful name so additional comments are not necessary.
+Comments are text blocks added manually to explain what’s happening in the code.
+If any part of the code is very complex or confusing, you'll need to add comments.
+However, as just mentioned, ideally each variable, property, and method name should clearly indicate its purpose.

 There are 3 ways to add comments:

-• By pressing the backslash 3 times at the top of a function, the IDE will generate a comment block with:
+• If you type 3 backslashes above a function, the IDE will automatically create a comment block including:

 • <summary> to explain what the function does

-As you can see, if both variables and methods have suitable names, comments are not always necessary because the information is already clear.
+As you can see, if variables and methods have appropriate names, using comments is not necessary as they provide information we already have.

 4.4 - Access Modifiers